esmevane/evening/rulebooks/evening-core/Effect.md

 ---
 tag: mechanics
 ---
 Instead of making everything a pass / fail, checks, conditions and feature efficacy are both measured by degrees of success called **effect**.
-Effect maps circumstances and cheeck reesults into outcomes, and gives a way for the narrator, players, and the system to make roleplay organically impact things.
+Effect maps circumstances and check results into outcomes, and gives a way for the narrator, players, and the system to make roleplay organically impact things.

-**Taking effect.** If something succeeds, it "takes effect".
+**Taking effect.** If something succeeds, it *takes effect*.
 That means it achieves the baseline outcome, no better, no worse.

 **Effect level.** By default, whenever something takes effect, it does so at the baseline effect level.
 Increasing the effect level means the action has more impact, and decreasing it means it has less.